miakd/miakd.github.io/_posts/2018-1-8-afrofuturism.md

 *****

 In other worlds, all maps tell stories.
 When we make maps, we codify our subjective views of a landscape into text.
 These views then influence those who use our maps by shaping their perception of the world.
-Think about borders between countries as a prime example of this feedback loop between maps and worldviews.
+We can think about borders between countries as an example of this feedback loop between maps and worldviews.
 Political borders are immaterial, and they have changed dramatically over the centuries; in most of the world, current borders have been imposed relatively recently by outside, colonial powers.
-But we see these lines on almost every map we encounter, and we believe deeply in them.
-We imagine these lines to be set in stone, making nationalist thinking seem completely natural.
+But we see these lines on almost every map we encounter, and we believe deeply in them; we generally imagine them to be set in stone.

 *****